-The 2009 Art Program Policy and Guidelines require capital projects costing over \$200,000 to allocate one-half-of-one-percent (0.5%) to art.
-When the Port's art program was initially established in 2000, funding for art was one-percent (1%).
-A return to a one-percent (1%) allocation for art puts the Port on the same funding level as its neighboring jurisdictions.
-Sound Transit, Pierce County, Snohomish County, King County, and the City of Seattle all have "One Percent (1%) for Art" programs in place to fund art integration into their facilities.
-Many major airports across the country also have at least one-percent (1%) allocated for art.
-"Percent for Art" programs are common across the country at municipal, county, and state levels, with the average percentage being one-percent (1%).
+The 2009 Art Program Policy and Guidelines require capital projects costing over \$200,000 to allocate one-half-of-one-percent to art.
+When the Port's art program was initially established in 2000, funding for art was one-percent.
+A return to a one-percent allocation for art puts the Port on the same funding level as its neighboring jurisdictions.
+Sound Transit, Pierce County, Snohomish County, King County, and the City of Seattle all have "One Percent for Art" programs in place to fund art integration into their facilities.
+Many major airports across the country also have at least one-percent allocated for art.
+"Percent for Art" programs are common across the country at municipal, county, and state levels, with the average percentage being one-percent.

-The proposed Port-Wide Arts and Cultural Program Policy Directive also increases the project-cost threshold for projects required to allocate money for art from \$200,000 to the threshold for Commission action.
+The proposed Port-Wide Arts and Cultural Program Policy Directive also increases the projectcost threshold for projects required to allocate money for art from \$200,000 to the threshold for Commission action.
 Currently, capital projects costing \$300,000 or more currently require Commission approval to move forward.
 Increasing the project-cost threshold to the threshold for Commission action allows the Commission and the public to have greater visibility of the art component of a project.

 The proposed Port-Wide Arts and Cultural Program Policy Directive implements the increase in art allocation in a phased approach.
-Beginning January 1, 2020, Aviation division capital construction projects and cruise terminal projects will allocate one-percent (1%) of their budgets to art.
-Non-aviation divisions' capital construction projects will continue to allocate one-half-of-one-percent (5%) for art and will increase to one-percent (1%) on January 1, 2021.
+Beginning January 1, 2020, Aviation and Non-Aviation division capital construction projects including cruise terminal projects will allocate one-percent of their budgets to art.